 The second way variance calculations can help with inventory management is budgeting.
 Budgets will always vary depending on the business size, location, and competitive environment; but budgets allow you to take control of how your business grows.

-Or just use StockTake to simplify the entire process and to avoid the chance of errors completely!
+Or just use StockTake Online to simplify the entire process and to avoid the chance of errors completely!